SumiSastri/dev-blogs/docs/local-environment/part9-bash-installation.md

 Note that Bash may be removed from MacOS's in the future and runs a very old version of Bash if installed even on the latest ARM-chips.
 My computer which has the M1 chip, has `GNU bash, version 3.2.57(1)-release (arm64-apple-darwin23)` although Bash is now on version 5.

+Shell programming works due GNU's collection of programs, applications, developer tools and even games that are embedded in the Bash script.

 If you do not have Bash installed you can use HomeBrew to install the shell package with a Mac and WSL (Windows subsystem for Linux) for the Windows OS.

 ```bash